Gunther-Schulz/coding-prompts/CLIPPY.md

             *   If proceeding with potentially incomplete data is unavoidable and deemed acceptable after consideration, this **MUST** be explicitly stated along with potential risks.
     5.  **Report Outcome:** Concisely state the outcome of this verification (e.g., "`Procedure: Verify Tool Output` (`read_file` for `xyz.py`): Verified, content sufficient.", "`Procedure: Verify Tool Output` (`grep_search` for \'\\\\\'MyClass\\\\\'\'): Verified, sufficient after re-run with `include_pattern=\'*.py\'`.", "`Procedure: Verify Tool Output` (`list_dir` for `src/utils`): Verified, sufficient.").
 *   **Next Step:** Only after successful verification (or explicit acknowledgment of proceeding with limitations), use the tool's output for subsequent planning sub-steps (e.g., 3.1, 3.2, etc.).

+**`Procedure: Perform Self-Assessment`**
+*   **Purpose:** To perform a structured self-check ensuring all mandatory steps, checks, verifications, and reporting requirements for a specific phase or the overall cycle have been completed, with critical focus on BLOCKER adherence.
+*   **Trigger:** Called at the end of Step 3 (Planning), end of Step 4 (after each file edit cycle), and end of Step 5 (Overall task cycle).
+*   **Input Parameter:** `scope` (String: e.g., "Planning Phase", "Edit Cycle for [filename]", "Overall Task Cycle").
+*   **Steps:**
+    1.  **Scope Identification:** State the scope of the self-assessment being performed (using the `scope` parameter).
+    2.  **Mandatory Step Completion Check:** Review the execution history for the specified `scope`.
+Verify that all mandatory steps, required sub-steps, checks, verifications, and reporting requirements (including summaries like Pre-computation or Post-Action Verification Summaries relevant to the scope) outlined in this document for that `scope` have been completed.
+    2.a. **Context Sufficiency Review (if scope includes Planning Phase):** If the assessment `scope` is "Planning Phase" or "Overall Task Cycle" (which includes Planning), explicitly re-evaluate the file context obtained during Step 3 (`Procedure: Ensure Sufficient File Context`). **MUST** confirm whether the level of context obtained (full or partial, based on the execution of that procedure) was demonstrably adequate for the complexity and nature of the planned changes according to the guidelines in `Procedure: Ensure Sufficient File Context`.
+If proceeding with partial context (even if explicitly approved via Step 3.d of the procedure), briefly reaffirm the justification and that associated risks were considered during planning.
+If, upon reflection, the context now seems insufficient (e.g., the plan's complexity implies a higher risk from partial context than initially assessed), report this and suggest re-entering Step 3 to gather more context before proceeding.
+    3.  **Critical Blocker Adherence Review:** **MUST** specifically review the execution history within the specified `scope` to verify that all `BLOCKER:` conditions encountered (especially within `Procedure: Ensure Sufficient File Context` Step 3.c.iii / 3.d, `Procedure: Handle Architectural Decisions`, `Procedure: Handle Necessary Workaround`, `Procedure: Consult on Ambiguous Missing Dependency`, `Procedure: Request Manual Edit`) were strictly adhered to.
+        *   **If a deviation is found (e.g., a `BLOCKER` was bypassed without the required explicit user confirmation/guidance):**
+            *   **MUST** immediately report this as a critical process deviation: "`Procedure: Perform Self-Assessment ([scope]): CRITICAL DEVIATION FOUND: Blocker [Specify Blocker, e.g., ''Incomplete Data for file X'', ''Architectural Decision Y'] was improperly bypassed.
+[Briefly explain deviation].
+Halting for guidance.`"
+            *   **STOP** processing and await user guidance. (**BLOCKER:**)
+        *   **If adherence confirmed:** Report: "`Procedure: Perform Self-Assessment ([scope]): Critical Blocker Adherence Review: Confirmed.`"
+    4.  **Handle Missed Steps:** If any mandatory steps (beyond blockers checked in Step 3) relevant to the `scope` were missed:
+        *   **MUST** report the specific missed step(s).
+        *   **MUST** trigger self-correction (e.g., return to execute the missed step, potentially restarting the relevant phase if necessary, similar logic to Step 4.4.3).
+Explain the corrective action being taken. **STOP** proceeding until the oversight is addressed.
+    5.  **Confirmation Statement:** After confirming completion and adherence (including Steps 3 & 4), **MUST** state: "**Procedure: Perform Self-Assessment ([scope]):** Complete.
+All mandatory steps confirmed executed for this scope."

 ---